braekling/WP-Matomo/readme.txt

 == Changelog ==

 = 1.1.11 =
+* Deprecation: the overview and post shortcodes ([wp-piwik], [wp-piwik module="overview"] and [wp-piwik module="post"]) are deprecated and will be removed in the next major release, which will be published by November 2026 at the latest.
+Matomo's Widgetize feature is the supported replacement: https://matomo.org/faq/reports/embed-a-matomo-report-in-a-html-page/.
+The opt-out shortcode is not deprecated.
+* Deprecation: the "Self-hosted (PHP API)" connection method is deprecated and will be removed in the next major release, which will be published by November 2026 at the latest.
+It is no longer offered when connecting a new site, and sites still using it are shown a notice.
+Switch to "Self-hosted (HTTP API)" and enter the URL of your Matomo instance instead.
 * Security: the overview and post shortcodes are no longer rendered if the author of the post containing them is not allowed to see the statistics.
 * Security: the url attribute of the post shortcode is now restricted to posts the author is allowed to read.
 * Security: shortcodes ignore period, date and language attributes Matomo would not accept, and fall back to their default instead.